zkh224/Zahra-Khan-archives/content/posts/Learning_Journal3.md

 **I can manage content using established workflows.**

 Established workflow is the main topic of the class this week.
 I have a better understanding of how the workflow works in a content management context.
 I used to have a vague idea about the concept of workflow.
-Now I learn that workflow requires the team to have roles of different duties (like a developer, administrator, editor, etc) in order to achieve the project goal.
+Now I have learned that workflow requires a team of different roles (like a developer, administrator, editor, etc) in order to achieve the project goal.

 **I can identify and employ technologies related to content management.**